terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### parent_candidate_count

-Parent candidate count determines how many individuals are selected at random to compete to become a parent for the next generation.
+Parent candidate count determines how many individuals are selected at random to compete to become a parent for the crossover operation.
 This is expected to be at least 2 and at most the population count.

 #### parent_selection_function

-Parent selection function determines how a parent selected from a collection of candidate individuals.
+Parent selection function determines how a parent is selected from a collection of candidate individuals.
 An integer code that represents a function is provided here.
 The following parent selection functions are available:
 - 0: Best Fitness
  - From the collection of candidates the one with the lowest (or highest if maximizing) fitness is chosen.
 - 1: Roulette Wheel Selection